-HOW DOES THIS DEMOCRACY DOLLARS PROGRAM DIFFER FROM OTHER PUBLIC FUNDING PROGRAMS?
+HOW DO DEMOCRACY DOLLARS DIFFER FROM OTHER PUBLIC FINANCING PROGRAMS?

 HOW DO THEY WORK?